timomeh/react-native-material-bottom-navigation/README.md

 Don't skip this part.
 You will be happy to know about all the good stuff you can configure here.

+**Note:** If you are searching for more customization options, like label styles for fonts/positioning/..., they are *intentionally* not supported.
+More and more customizations would be actively against the Material Design Guidelines, and I want to encourage you to follow the Guidelines.

 ### BottomNavigation

 | Prop | Description  | Type | Defaut |